OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

-- the new API can yield signficant performance gains to ingest a OGR layer as a GeoPandas GeoDataFrame, of the order of a 4x - 10x speed-up compared to pyogrio, even without a specialized implementation of GetNextRecordBatch(), and with formats that have a natural row organization (FlatGeoBuf).
+- the new API can yield signficant performance gains to ingest a OGR layer as a GeoPandas GeoDataFrame, of the order of a 4x - 10x speed-up compared to pyogrio, even without a specialized implementation of GetArrowStream(), and with formats that have a natural row organization (FlatGeoBuf).

 - the Parquet driver is where this shines most due to the file organization being columnar, and its native access layer being ArrowArray compatible.

-- for drivers that don't have a specialized implementation of GetNextRecordBatch() and whose layout is row oriented (GeoPackage), the GetNextFeature() approach is (a bit) faster than GetNextRecordBatch().
+- for drivers that don't have a specialized implementation of GetArrowStream() and whose layout is row oriented (GeoPackage), the GetNextFeature() approach is (a bit) faster than GetArrowStream().

 Backward compatibility
 ----------------------